 Did you know there is a difference within the breed?
 This difference could determine whether you keep your pet or find yourself re-homing it.
 If you go into this little adventure well-armed with a few facts, you can make it better for all concerned.

 It's Important to Know What Type of Lab You're Getting

-The Labrador Retriever is the all around dog.
-They will hunt, swim, perform search and rescue, be an assistance dog, be a drug sniffing dog, or just be your lovable dog in the house.
+The Labrador Retriever is one of the all-around best dog breeds.
+They will hunt, swim, perform search and rescue, be an assistance dog, be a drug-sniffing dog, or just be your lovable dog in the house.
 Easily trainable, they can and indeed prefer to be a working dog.
 This is not the dog you want if you are a couch potato!
 They love to work, and they love to please their master.
-But not all Labs are the same, and by knowing the difference, you will prevent a possible disaster.
+But, not all Labs are the same, and by knowing the difference, you will prevent a possible disaster.

 While the first of the breed were primarily black, there were some shadings of other colors.
 Breeding certain types and colors together resulted in the Yellow and Chocolate phases.
 Along with the Black, these are the only recognised colors of Labrador.
 Fox, or reddish, is an offshoot of Yellow, as is the Cream, or White; and Silver is thought to be a variety of Chocolate, although the thought has been raised that possibly a Weimaraner slipped into the bloodline at some point.

 Some people choose to pick their pet based solely upon the color, thinking the color will influence the behavior.
 I hate to burst your bubble, but this has nothing to do with it.
 In addition, just because you have (let's say) a black dog, that does not mean that he will produce only black puppies if allowed to breed.
 Virtually every Lab today has recessive genes of another color other than the exterior coat shown.
 It is entirely possible to breed two of the same color and have the litter mixed in colors.